Spiking neurons as predictive controllers of linear systems: Results

 where $\mathbf{b}_i$ is the $i$th column of the matrix $\mathbf{B}$, $\mathbf{A}_f \equiv e^{\mathbf{A} f} \in \mathbb{R}^{K \times K}$ is the matrix exponential of the state matrix $\mathbf{A}$ times the future time window $f$, and $\mathbf{x}_0 = \mathbf{x}(t)$ is the current state of the system.
 The threshold of neuron $i$ is described as:

-A detailed derivation of the values of $\mathbf{V}$ and $\mathbf{T}$ can be found in Sec.~\ref{subsec:neurvar}.
-Although a cost $\mathbf{C}$ on each dimensions of the system can be introduced to further modulate spiking activity (Sec.~\ref{subsec:derivation}), the values of $V_i$ and $T_i$ in Eq.~\eqref{eq:volnoc} and Eq.~\eqref{eq:thnoc} do not consider this weighted case (assuming $\mathbf{C}$ is an identity matrix), for simplicity.
-Further developing this simple spiking rule leads to a recurrent network of integrate-and-fire neurons, illustrated in Fig.~\ref{fig:network}, and described by:
+where $ \mathbf{r}_i$ indicates a vector containing only zeros except for the $i$th position, which holds the filtered spike traces of neuron $i$.
+A detailed derivation of the values of $\mathbf{V}$ and $\mathbf{T}$ can be found in Materials and Methods.
+Although a cost $\mathbf{C}$ on each dimensions of the system can be introduced to further modulate spiking activity, the values of $V_i$ and $T_i$ in Eq.~\eqref{eq:volnoc} and Eq.~\eqref{eq:thnoc} do not consider this weighted case (assuming $\mathbf{C}$ is an identity matrix), for simplicity.
+Further developing this simple spiking rule leads to a recurrent network of integrate-and-fire neurons, illustrated in Fig.~\ref{fig2}, and described by:

 where $\mathbf{V} \in \mathbb{R}^N$ represents the membrane potentials, $\mathbf{G} \in \R ^{N \times K}$ are the forward connections that encode the target $\mathbf{z}$, $\mathbf{F} \in \R ^{N \times K}$ contains the forward connections that encode the current system's state $\mathbf{x_0}$, $\mathbf{\Omega} \in \R ^{N \times N}$ represents recurrent connections, and $\mathbf{s}$ are the spikes.
-Interestingly, the obtained recurrent network has low-rank connectivity with respect to the dimensions of the downstream system (Sec.~\ref{subsec:neurvar}).
-This network structure is not assumed, but rather derived from each neuron as a greedy spiking condition given our loss comparison (Sec.~\ref{subsec:limitations}).
-Consequently, although the network obtained is recurrent, each neuron computes the losses without access to network-level information (Sec.~\ref{subsec:limitations}).
-For a full derivation of the network, see Sec.~\ref{subsec:derivation}.
+Interestingly, the obtained recurrent network has low-rank connectivity with respect to the dimensions of the downstream system (see Materials and Methods).
+This network structure is not assumed, but rather derived from each neuron as a greedy spiking condition given our loss comparison (see Discussion).
+Consequently, although the network obtained is recurrent, each neuron computes the losses without access to network-level information.
+For a full derivation of the network, see Materials and Methods.